 Cancer is one of the worst diseases.
+Caregiving a cancer patient is difficult.
 There are so many types and factors that affect cancer, and how well the patient in question reacts to cancer treatments.
 There are fundraisers around the world bringing in money for cancer research, and we are making progress, but it is still a disease that we have not conquered.
 Some cancers have more research and funding than others, and it all depends on how many people develop that kind of cancer.
 Regardless of what kind of cancer your loved one has, however, the care you need to provide is similar:

-Taking care of someone who has cancer is no easy task, which is why there is a lot of documentation, support groups, and help centers out there designed specifically to give you the tools, knowledge, and even training needed to take care of your loved one with cancer.
+Taking care of someone who has cancer is no easy task, which is why there is a lot of documentation, support groups, and help centers out there designed specifically to give you the tools, knowledge, and even training needed for caregiving your loved one with cancer.
 There are many cancers out there, and knowing how to help will depend on the specific cancer and the treatment paths your loved one chooses.

 You help by being supportive.
 You help by being optimistic.
 You help by bringing your loved one to all of their treatments and taking them home.
 You help them by being there… Keep talking to them.
 Keep them in the loop.
 Being left behind is one of the worst feelings a person with cancer can feel, so stay in touch, and frequently visit, call, text, and more.